-A significant percentage of our 10,000-student enrollment is comprised of students who speak English as a second language.
-In fact, there are 90 different languages spoken in the homes of Avon Students.
+Over 11% of our 10,000-student district enrollment is comprised of students who speak English as a second language.
+In fact, there are more than 90 different languages spoken in the homes of Avon Students.
 This map shows how widely distributed the nations of origin and native languages of our students are.

 If you have any questions or concerns, please contact us.

 Did you miss the meeting or do you want to review a portion of the presentation?
 Here's the full video.